 1: Figure out who you’re going to sell to.

 Who is your target market?
 Now, you might say, “My target market is anyone who wants to buy crochet.”
-OK, well, yes, but…is there really a large group of people out there that you can target who are typing “crochet” into their Google search bar, looking for crochet products?
+OK, well, yes.
+But is there really a large group of people out there that you can target who is typing “crochet” into their Google search bar, looking for crochet products?

 Your target market will be much more specific.